 Mosaic of the soul (Tomas Kvapilik)

 Do you want to feel mentally balanced and build healthy relationships, but don't know where to start?
 Take a journey with a well-known psychologist and psychotherapist Tomas Kvapilik on a surprising journey through the landscape of the soul.
-You will uncover the unconscious building blocks of your psyche, the roots of stress, the mechanisms of anxiety, depression and your inner critic.
-All the principles of the Ten Principles for Quality Mental Hygiene are supported by many years of psychotherapeutic work, supplemented by examples from practice and the author's personal story.
-Piece your own soul into a healthier shape.
+In the book Mosaic of the soul You will uncover the unconscious building blocks of your psyche, the roots of stress, the mechanisms of anxiety, depression, and your inner critic.
+All principles of the Ten Commandments for quality mental hygiene are supported by many years of psychotherapeutic work, supplemented by practical examples and the author's personal story.
+Reshape your own soul into a healthier form.

 Take a deep breath (Elissa Epel)

 Try to imagine: No worries.
 No anxiety.
 No pressure.
 Is it pleasant?
 For a while, maybe it is.
 But there is a certain tension that is so firmly and intimately bound up with human life that it is simply impossible to get rid of.
 We even need it for our health.
-Leading stress specialist Elissa Epel reveals what role it plays in our lives, when it harms us and when it is surprisingly beneficial.
-Above all, it presents effective strategies to help you cope with challenging situations and provide real relief to an overloaded mind.
+Leading stress specialist Elissa Epel reveals what role it plays in our lives, when it harms us, and when on the contrary it surprisingly benefits us.
+Book Above all, it presents effective strategies to help you manage challenging situations and provides real relief for overwhelmed minds.

 Lost (Michelle Losekoot, Tanya Brodská)